solomon234/alexandra-writes-blog/src/posts/stories/2025/06/23/a-portal-to-another-world.md

 date: June 23, 2025
 image: /assets/images/a-portal-to-another-world.png

-# My New Story: A Portal to Another World

 ## Chapter 1: New School

 One day… Okay okay I am not going to start with the basic routine all right- Let's start it over again.
 Hi, my name is **Casey Jones** and I am in 7th grade!